jhorowitz1996/Final-Project-CS50-Evolutionary-Timeline/README.md

 Copy/paste your Mapbox API token here :  `code()`

 The setup for this is very simple!
-Just open index.html in a browser
+Just open index.html in a browser.

-* Libraries included
+### Libraries included ###

 * Mapbox
+Mapbox GL JS is a JavaScript library for immserve vector maps with real-time styling on the Web.
+Mapbox served as the starting point for this project to create the initial flight path animation this project made use of the Mapbox JavaScript Graphics Library to initialize the flight path from LAX to BOS.

+* Turf.js
+Turf.js is an open source JavaScript library used for geospatial analysis which allows for spatial operations preformed in the browser.
+In this case, Turf.js provides the JS function which is used to animate the plane along the line.

   * Algolia's Autocomplete

 * Credits / Acknowledgements